irzu/ReduxBoilerplate/README.md

 Practical examples of small apps, easy to read and write have been included to allow better understanding on how the whole stack works.
 The tutorial is divided into parts to introduce concepts gradually.
 To follow the tutorial, start from branch `chapter1-HelloWorld` and move along by switching branches

 ## Part 1
-### Branch: chapter1-HelloWorld
+### Branch: `chapter1-HelloWorld`

-A `Hello world` app that accepts your name as a param.
+Hello world app that accepts your name as a param.

 #### Key concepts: